FAQs

 Current Students

-We DO offer a variety of Honors-only scholarships to students in their 2nd, 3rd, and 4th years.
+We do offer a variety of Honors-only scholarships to students in their 2nd, 3rd, and 4th years.
 These are for things like study abroad, for work associated with Senior Projects, for travel to professional conferences to present Senior Project results.
 And there are Honors scholarships that have donor-specified criteria: e.g., the student must be in Honors and in the College of the Environment.

 To explore other scholarships available to incoming students, check out the Scholarship Center.